AJRepo/PHPlot/phplot/README.txt

 REQUIREMENTS:

 You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.3.6 and PHP-5.2.17 on Linux, and with PHP-5.3.6 on Windows XP.
-Note that the PHP Group has dropped support for PHP-5.2.x.
-If you are still using PHP-5.2.x, you should plan to upgrade as soon as you can.
-PHPlot testing with PHP-5.2.x might not continue past this release.
+This version of PHPlot has been tested with PHP-5.3.8, PHP-5.3.6(ubuntu), and PHP-5.2.17 on Linux, and with PHP-5.3.8 on Windows XP.
+Note that this is probably the last release to be tested with PHP-5.2.
+(There is no longer any support for PHP-5.2, and PHP-5.4 is expected soon.)

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the